Slavery and Human Trafficking Statement – Financial Year Ending 30 April 2019

 - We will be rolling-out the online training on modern slavery to all remaining staff in our UK offices, and to our international offices.
 Where we consider it appropriate, we will also provide face-to-face training to targeted individuals;

-- We will be increasing the levels of due diligence performed on both new and existing suppliers, including in relation to modern slavery, and ensuring such checks are built into our global Procurement Policy.
+• We will be increasing the levels of due diligence performed on both new and existing suppliers, including in relation to modern slavery, and ensuring that such checks are built into our global Procurement Policy; and

 Approved, and signed by